Skip to main content

 Contest Structure

-The 2023 5G Challenge is testing the following subsystems:
+The 2023 5G Challenge accepted the following subsystems:

 Combined Central Unit (CU) and Distributed Unit (DU), abbreviated CU+DU.
-The CU and DU can be from the same or different vendors.
-Contestants having only a CU or only a DU have to partner with another contestant to test a combined CU+DU.
+The CU and DU could be from the same or different vendors.
+Contestants having only a CU or only a DU had to partner with another contestant to enter a combined CU+DU.

 Radio Unit (RU).
-The RU must have the ability to operate with cabled air interface emulation supporting up to 4x4 MIMO (FR1 only).
+The RU had to have the ability to operate with cabled air interface emulation supporting up to 4x4 MIMO (FR1 only).

 Contestants were encouraged to submit multiple subsystems of a single type, such as two RUs with different technical specifications.